Illustration: George Wylesol

 Some of my most memorable experiences creating music have involved transforming one sound into something totally different.

-Granular synthesis can refer to a number of techniques that adjust and reorder small segments of a longer sound to produce a unique output, usually using raw audio as the input.
-Think of a “grain” as one of these small segments, a “sample of a sample” that’s usually between 10 – 50 milliseconds in duration (but by no means limited to it).
+Granular synthesis refers to a number of techniques that adjust and reorder small segments of a longer sound to produce a unique output, usually using raw audio as the input.
+Think of a ‘grain’ as one of these small segments—a sample of a sample that’s usually between 10 – 50 milliseconds in duration (but by no means limited to it).

-By operating on a more microscopic time scale, granular synthesis becomes this powerful tool for time-stretching and pitch-shifting audio.
-Waves’ UltraPitch, Celemony’s Melodyne, and Ableton Live’s warping functionality all employ granular techniques to great effect.
-However, its creative possibilities can extend much further.
+By operating on a more microscopic time scale, granular synthesis becomes a powerful tool for time stretching and pitch shifting audio.
+Tools like Celemony’s Melodyne, Ableton Live’s warping functionality, and Splice’s new Astra synthesizer employ granular techniques to great effect.
+That said, its creative possibilities can also extend much further.

 From a pan to a pad

-Here’s a short musical arrangement I created using only granular synthesis.
-You might also be surprised to find out that the source audio for this entire piece is nothing more than a two-second hit of a frying pan.
-That’s the magic of granulation – you can transform an ordinary object from your kitchen into an immersive soundscape.
+You might be surprised to learn that the source audio for this entire piece is nothing more than a two-second hit of a frying pan.
+That’s the magic of granulation; you can transform an ordinary object from your kitchen into an immersive soundscape.

 Envelopes, filters, and more

-This pad is starting to come together, but we’ll hit up a few more knobs and buttons to get it nicely polished and dynamic-sounding.
-Click on the light blue Grain button at the left of the plugin window to change over to Filter view.
+This pad is starting to come together, but we’ll adjust a few more knobs and buttons to get it sounding dynamic and polished.
+One thing you can do is click on the light blue Grain button at the left of the plugin window, in order to change over to the Filter view.
 Here, we can actually adjust the amplitude envelope of each grain to make things even smoother by increasing the Attack, Decay, and Release values.
-I’ve also added some frequency modulation, applied a lowpass filter, and increased the decay value of the Filter / FM Envelope to tone down the harshness of the frequency modulation after each new note.
+I’ve also added some frequency modulation, applied a low-pass filter, and increased the decay value of the Filter / FM Envelope to tone down the harshness of the frequency modulation after each new note.

-I automated both the frequency of the lowpass filter and the FM value to make my final arrangement more dynamic – assigning parameters like these (as well as all the ones I’ve touched on so far) to macro knobs that you can control on the fly will make exploring new sounds incredibly fun and tactile.
+Lastly, I automated both the frequency of the low-pass filter and the FM value to make my final arrangement more dynamic.
+Assigning parameters like these (as well as all the ones I’ve touched on so far) to macro knobs that you can control on the fly will make exploring new sounds incredibly fun and tactile.

 No grain, no gain

-And there you have it: an ethereal, evolving pad made using granular synthesis and an unassuming foley one-shot.
+And there you have it—an ethereal, evolving pad made using granular synthesis and an unassuming foley one-shot.
 There are infinite possibilities for sound design using this technique, and the sky’s the limit when it comes to what audio you can throw in, from recorded vocals to rainfall.
-So go ahead – make it grain.
+So, go ahead and make it grain.